Note: Flying Blue will announce new award prices for many routes in June 2018, stay tuned for updates.

 What Flying Blue calls a ‘multi-destination award’ online is really an open-jaw, meaning you can fly to one destination and return from another.
-When booked online, you cannot add additional stops and you must return to your origin.
+You cannot add additional stops and you must return to your origin.

 Most partner airlines can be searched on the Air France website.
 For others, you can search alternate sites or call Air France for availability.